-Canadian experts are divided over Prime Minister Justin Trudeau’s recent statement that Canada would support the United States and Britain if they provide Ukraine the ability to launch missile strikes against military targets deep within Russia.
+Canadian experts are divided over Prime Minister Justin Trudeau’s recent statement of support for the United States and Britain to provide Ukraine the ability to launch missile strikes against military targets deep within Russia.

 Russian President Vladimir Putin has warned such support for Ukraine would draw NATO countries into direct war with his country, which began an illegal invasion of Ukraine in February 2022 following its earlier annexation of the Ukrainian territory of Crimea in 2014.